Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 As a result of manual testing on my local machine I came across a number of bugs (mostly jQuery related):

+### Navigation
+1. **_Navbar Active Class on Scroll_**
+- BUG: As the user scrolls down or up the page, the active class was not changing from link to link.
+- FIX: I found jQuery code online that implemented this perfectly.(Attributed below).

 ### Landing Page & Contact Page
 1. **_Accessibility Bug on Page Zoom._**
 - BUG: As I began testing the site on different devices, zoomed in to 200% as stipulated by HTML official standards, I found that on certain screen sizes both the landing page and the contact page were not working as expected.
 The writing on the landing page